Toward Butler's conjecture: Introduction

-Our analysis on $\I_{\lambda,\mu}[X;q,t]$ is based on the following combinatorial formula for the modified Macdonald polynomials given by Haglund, Haiman, and Loehr.
+Our result on $\I_{\lambda,\mu}[X;q,t]$ refines the following foundational result: the combinatorial formula for the modified Macdonald polynomials given by Haglund, Haiman, and Loehr.
 The undefined terms are defined in Section~\ref{Sec: preliminaries} and Section~\ref{Sec: generalization of Macdonald}. \begin{thm} \cite{HHL05} For a partition $\mu$, there is a statistic $\stat_{(\mu,f^{\st}_\mu)}$ such that the fundamental quasisymmetric expansion of $\widetilde{H}_\mu[X;q,t]$ is given by

 \end{thm}